abhinav525/Security-and-Networking/README.md

-# Picoctf - babyshark two two two writeup
+# Picoctf - wireshark twooo twoo two writeup

 My first approach is to look at the arp protocol just to get an idea to what kind of  IPs are in the network: this was the result: